-- 1. Has your supply chain changed recently? - 2.
+- 1. Has your supply chain been disrupted? - 2.
 Can you still receive or deliver your product/service? - 3.
-Has your customer demand changed? - 4.
-Are your forecasts related to sales, costs and operating expenses still accurate? - 5.
-Have payment terms changed impacting the timing of when you make and receive payments? - 6.
+Is customer demand reduced? - 4.
+Will lost sales/services be made up over time? - 5.
+Are your forecasts related to sales, costs and operating expenses still accurate? - 6.
+Have payment terms changed impacting the timing of when you make and receive payments? - 7.
 How does this impact your longer term strategic and operational plans?